udecode/plate/.changeset/great-actors-work.md

 ---
 '@udecode/plate-core': minor
-'@udecode/plate-link': minor
+'@udecode/plate-link': major
 ---

+`@udecode/plate-core`:

-- Add `sanitizeUrl` util to core which makes sure URL has an allowed scheme
+- Add `sanitizeUrl` util to check if URL has an allowed scheme

-- Use `sanitizeUrl` when deserializing from HTML or upserting a link
+`@udecode/plate-link`:

+- Add `allowedSchemes` plugin option
+- Breaking change to the interface of `upsertLink`:
+  - Removed `isUrl`
+  - Added `skipValidation`
+- Check that URL scheme is valid when:
+  - Upserting links
+  - Deserializing links from HTL
+  - Passing `href` to `nodeProps`
+  - Rendering the `OpenLinkButton` in `FloatingLink`